gmderim0726/PowerBi-Portfolio/README.md

-Welcome to my personal Power Bi portfolio!
-Here you'ill find a collection of Power Bi Projects and dashboards that demonstrate my skills with the plataform, and my expertise with data visualization, data analyse and bussiness inteligence.
+Welcome to my personal Power BI portfolio!
+Here you will find a collection of Power BI projects and dashboards that demonstrate my skills with the platform, and my expertise in data visualization, data analysis, and Business Intelligence.

 # About Me
-I am student of Mechanical Engineer focused on data analysis and decision-making.
-I have extensive experience in transformate raw data in meaningful insights, creating interactive dashboards and helping business making data-driven decisions.
-Looking for automatizate process and operations through programming languages python (pandas, numpy, os, sqlalchemy) and sql (postgresql, dbeaver, microsoft server sql).
-The portfolio showcases my proficiency in Power Bi, SQL, Python and highlights my abillity to communicate data in data visually.
+I am a Mechanical Engineering student focused on data analysis and decision-making.
+I have extensive experience in transforming raw data into meaningful insights, creating interactive dashboards, and helping businesses make data-driven decisions.
+I am looking to automate processes and operations through programming languages like Python (Pandas, NumPy, OS, SQLAlchemy) and SQL (PostgreSQL, DBeaver, Microsoft SQL Server).
+This portfolio showcases my proficiency in Power Bi, SQL, and Python, and highlights my abillity to communicate complex data visually.